galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 It will show you how various SIGs, e.g. **Climate**, **Metabolomics**, carry out their work, prepare training materials and organize their events

 #### Learn about Tool Development
 Galaxy has many tools already installed and ready to be used but when creating your community, you'll probably need specific tools for your Galaxy analysis.
-Don't worry, see our dedicated page for [**Tool Authors**](/tools/) where you'll find everything you'll need and also reach out to the [**Tools Working Group**](/community/wg/) via Gitter.
+Don't worry, see our dedicated page for [**Tool Authors**](/tools/) where you'll find information about tool development.

 Don't forget to follow the [**Best Practices**](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices.html) for writing [**Galaxy Tools**](https://toolshed.g2.bx.psu.edu/).